Kunlun Nu: Translation and Character Analysis of a Tang Dynasty Martial Arts Classic

 Authors

-• Yingying Liu School of Humanities, University Science Malaysia, Gelugor, Penang, 11700, Malaysia; The faculty of teachers training, Dazhou Vocational and Technical College, Dazhou, 635000, China
+• Liu Yingying School of Humanities, University Science Malaysia, Gelugor, Penang, 11700, Malaysia; The faculty of teachers training, Dazhou Vocational and Technical College, Dazhou, 635000, China

 • Wan Hasmah Wan Teh School of Humanities, University Science Malaysia, Gelugor, Penang, 11700, Malaysia